 - Car accidents with a truck

-Each one of these types of a car crash has its own unique elements to it.
+Each one of these types of a car crashes has its own unique elements to it.

 Injuries Frequently Suffered in a Car Crash